 Example Of A Standard Rating

 Todd is a 34-year-old man.
 He was diagnosed with rheumatoid arthritis 3 years ago.
 He had one flare up.
 Other than rheumatoid arthritis, he is in great shape.
-He doesn’t smoke and limits alcohol intake.
+He doesn’t smoke and limits his alcohol intake.
 He currently takes ibuprofen if he feels stiff and regularly sees his doctor.

 Example Of A Table Rating

 Martha is 50 years old.
 Diagnosed with rheumatoid arthritis ten years ago, she feels good, but the condition has taken a toll on her body.
 She takes Enbrel, which is an immunosuppressant.
-Although she has had success with Enbrel, she does have flare ups.
+Although she has had success with Enbrel, she does have flare-ups.
 X-rays indicate no bone density problems or erosion issues.
 That is great news.
 However, she has more trouble with her feet and hands.
-She does work full time and currently not disabled.
+She does work full time and is currently not disabled.

 Carriers likely classify her as a table B through D. Note, depending on bone density and other tests, life insurance carriers may rate people with rheumatoid arthritis at a table F or higher.

 Rebecca is 55 years old and living with rheumatoid arthritis.
 The condition confined her to a wheelchair.
 She is disabled and does not work.
 She also needs assistance with activities of daily living.

 Carriers will likely decline Rebecca.
 She is presently disabled.

 I hope this gives you a good idea of how life insurance carriers classify people with rheumatoid arthritis.
 It is important to stress that these examples are just that.
 Examples.
 Your situation is different.

 I am sure you have many questions about life insurance and rheumatoid arthritis.
 Let’s discuss some of those questions next.